BECOME A PRECINCT COMMITTEE PERSON

 Recruit and maintain contact with precinct volunteers to assist with Democratic Party activities such as door-to-door canvassing, phone banking, and/or informational gatherings.

-Collect contact information and pertinent information from Democrats in your precinct and submit that information to the Maricopa County Democratic Party in a timely fashion.
+Collect contact information and pertinent information from Democrats in your precinct and submit that information to the Arizona Democratic Party in a timely fashion.

-Inform voters in your precinct about the PEVL and encourage signing up.
+Inform voters in your precinct about the AEVL and encourage signing up.

 Get Out The Vote (GOTV)